Skip to main content

 Interpreting Renal Function Markers during Hormonal Therapy

 A significant challenge in assessing the renal impact of hormonal therapies, particularly testosterone replacement, is the confounding effect on standard biomarkers.
 Serum creatinine, the most common marker used to estimate GFR, is a byproduct of muscle metabolism.
-Since TRT often leads to a significant increase in lean muscle mass, levels can rise independently of any change in actual kidney function.
+Since TRT often leads to a significant increase in lean muscle mass, serum creatinine levels can rise independently of any change in actual kidney function.

 This can create a misleading impression of renal decline.
 An astute clinician understands this limitation and will turn to more reliable markers.